 These are the foundations of a worthwhile and happy life.
 Teaching our children the difference between faith, religion, and spirituality helps them grow into adults who find joy, meaning, and community through honoring our Higher Power.

 The Most Difficult Job in the World

 Operation Breakthrough is one of the largest single-site early education childcare and social services facilities in Missouri.
 Their mission is “To help children who are living in poverty develop to their fullest potential by providing them a safe, loving and educational environment.”
 I cannot say enough about the great work that the staff and volunteers at Operation Breakthrough do in our community.
-If you don’t already own a copy of The 10 KIDmandments, I urge you to purchase one (or more!) in support of an organization that lives these principles to their fullest each and every day.
+If you don’t already have a copy of The 10 KIDmandments, I urge you to contact me and I would be happy to send a copy.